Identity area

 History

-1794 Professor of Chemistry
+Appointed Professor of Chemistry in 1794

 1813-1837 Jacksonian Professor of Natural and Experimental Philosophy

-A skilled engineering model-maker, he foresaw the time when steam would be the main motive power for travel by land and sea, and he predicted that the technology would one day be found to travel through the air.
-He was also an influential pioneer agitator against the slave trade and played a leading part in the related inauguration of the Protestant missionary movement: Marsden, Brown, Robert Grant and Lord Glenelg were among his protégés.
+A skilled engineering model-maker, he foresaw the time when steam would be the main power for travel by land and sea, and he predicted that the technology would one day be found to travel through the air.
+He was also an influential pioneer and agitator against the slave trade and played a leading part in the related inauguration of the Protestant missionary movement.
+Marsden, Brown, Robert Grant and Lord Glenelg were among his protégés.

 Article: 'William Farish, 1759-1837', by Charles Smyth, College Magazine, No. 76, December 1937